THE VOLGA GERMANS IN PORTLAND

 Many of Portland's finest homes and parks sit atop landfills that were "scientifically" designed by the City of Portland's bureau of refuse disposal.
 In their own way, the Volga German garbagemen did their part to aide in the sculpting and development of the city.

-Early disposal sites included a crematory near Guild's Lake in Northwest Portland, a former gravel pits at NE 33rd and Fremont (1923), between NE 37th and 38th and Klickitat and Siskiyou Streets and south of the Rose City Golf Course at 65th and Tillamook.
+Depleted gravel pits located at NE 33rd and Fremont (1923), between NE 37th and 38th and Klickitat and Siskiyou Streets, and south of the Rose City Golf Course at 65th and Tillamook, were put to use as dumpsites.
 Next came the Penn Street gulch which provided roadway access to the new Swan Island Airport.
 A small sand pit in St. Johns was also filled with garbage as was a small gulch at Alberta and Greeley.
 Another gravel pit was filled at Alberta and 39th followed by a gulch on Interstate Avenue in an area that is now Overlook Park.
-The Oregon Journal claimed that garbage hauler, Ludwig Deines, did as much as any man to make Overlook Park a reality.
-A large landfill at East 90th was closed in 1946.
+The Oregon Journal claimed that garbage hauler Ludwig Deines did as much as any man to make Overlook Park a reality.
+A large landfill at East 90th was filled and closed in 1946.

-In 1932, a large garbage incinerator was built in St. Johns (at 9360 Swift Blvd. between the Columbia Slough and Smith and Bybee Lakes) adjacent to a 296 acre dumping ground.
-The haulers were required by the City to wash their trucks after dropping each load.
-The St. Johns landfill was closed by Metro in 1990.
-Chimney Park now occupies the site of the city's incinerator.
-The park acquired its name from the incinerator's chimney, which has since been removed.
+In 1932, the city returned to incinerator technology as the solution to Portland's garbage disposal problems.
+A large incinerator was built in St. Johns (at 9360 Swift Blvd. between the Columbia Slough and Smith and Bybee Lakes) adjacent to a 296 acre dumping ground.
+The haulers were required by the city to wash their trucks after dropping each load.
+After nearly 60 years of use, the St. Johns landfill was closed by Metro in 1990.
+Chimney Park now occupies the site of the incinerator, acquiring its name from the incinerator's chimney which has since been removed for safety reasons.

 The City of Portland built this incinerator facility on N. Columbia Blvd. in 1932.
 Air quality standards forced its closure in 1970 and the building became the Archives and Records Center for the City of Portland in the 1980s.
 The Archives and Records Center was later moved to a climate-controlled facility on the Portland State University campus but this building still remains in North Portland.
 This site is now called Chimney Park although ironically, the chimney was removed in 1990.
 This view looks west with N. Columbia Blvd. on the right.
 Vintage Portland website May 30, 2012.
 Photo source: City of Portland Archives.